September 11, 2022

-Over the years, Cummings and the physical therapy team at New Life Physical Therapy have worked with countless athletes post-surgery whose rehabilitation has led to successful outcomes.
-But Cummings is eager to stress the importance of taking steps to prevent such injuries from happening in the first place.
+Over the years, our team at New Life Physical Therapy has worked with countless athletes post-surgery whose rehabilitation has led to successful outcomes.
+But it is necessary to stress the importance of taking steps to prevent such injuries from happening in the first place.

-In doing so, Cummings stresses the importance of four things to athletes of all ages:
+In doing so, there are four things important things athletes of all ages should do:

-According to Cummings, physical therapists are specifically trained to identify weaknesses and imbalances in the body, then correct them with an eye toward both injury prevention and optimal athletic performance.
-The team at New Life Physical Therapy is able to provide athletes with a full movement analysis, then create them individualized training regimens meant to promote optimal health and performance.
+Physical therapists are specifically trained to identify weaknesses and imbalances in the body, then correct them with an eye toward both injury prevention and optimal athletic performance.
+Our New Life Physical Therapy team is able to provide athletes with a full movement analysis, then create them individualized training regimens meant to promote optimal health and performance.